 To import a heightmap and optional colormap:

-Navigate to the Create tab of the Terrain Editor and select the Import tool.
+In the Terrain Editor, navigate to the Create tab and select the Import tool.

 In the tool's Map Settings section, click the import button and choose the image you want to import as a heightmap.